zed-alpha/shadow-gadgets/README.md

 - A [`ShadowGadgets`][ShadowGadgets] object holds a few flags for the active draw method, logs, and error handling. ([wiki page][ShadowGadgetsWiki])

-- [`ShadowException`][ShadowException] has been defined for known error states.
-  There are about half a dozen, and all but one can be remedied with design-time alterations. ([wiki page][ShadowExceptionWiki])
+- The [`ShadowException`][ShadowException] class has been added for known error states.
+There are about half a dozen, and all but one can be addressed with design-time alterations. ([wiki page][ShadowExceptionWiki])

-- The [`ShadowMode`][ShadowMode] enum has been added along with `View` extensions to get the current mode and set a change callback, meant mainly for runtime error handling. ([wiki page][ShadowModeWiki])
+- The [`ShadowMode`][ShadowMode] enum has been added along with `View` extensions to get the current mode and to set a change callback, meant mainly for runtime error handling. ([wiki page][ShadowModeWiki])

 - Lastly, a couple of `View` extensions have been added to allow efficient modification of multiple shadow properties at once, helpful especially in